-Jesse Heyninck^{1,2}, Matthias Thimm3, Gabriele Kern-Isberner1, Tjitze Rienstra3, Kenneth Skiba3
+Jesse Heyninck^{1,2}, Matthias Thimm3, Gabriele Kern-Isberner1, Tjitze Rienstra4, Kenneth Skiba3

-1Technische Universität Dortmund, Dortmund, Germany 2University of Cape Town and CAIR, South-Africa 3University of Koblenz-Landau, Koblenz, Germany
+1Technische Universität Dortmund, Dortmund, Germany 2University of Cape Town and CAIR, South-Africa 3FernUniversität Hagen, Hagen, Germany 4Maastricht University, Maastricht, The Netherlands

 Abstract

 Abstract dialectical frameworks (in short, ADFs) are a unifying model of formal argumentation, where argumentative relations between arguments are represented by assigning acceptance conditions to atomic arguments.
 This idea is generalized by letting acceptance conditions being assigned to complex formulas, resulting in conditional abstract dialectical frameworks (in short, cADFs).
 We define the semantics of cADFs in terms of a non-truth-functional four-valued logic, and study the semantics in-depth, by showing existence results and proving that all semantics are generalizations of the corresponding semantics for ADFs.